-Review the evaluation results of various studies and surveys regarding electric bicycles (e-bikes) use on paved and unpaved trails in open space lands and consider forwarding the following recommendations to the full Board of Directors:
+Review the findings of various studies and surveys regarding electric bicycle use (e-bikes) on paved and unpaved trails in open space lands and consider the following recommendations:

-- 1. Recommend approving Class 1 and 2 e-bike access on limited improved trails at Ravenswood and Rancho San Antonio Open Space Preserves. - 2.
-Based on studies and findings to date, recommend one or more of the following: - Approve Class 1 e-bikes access on all District trails where bicycles are allowed. - Affirm the prohibition of e-bikes on District trails except for specifically designated trails in recommendation 1. - Direct staff to continue the E-bike Study for an additional year. - Direct staff to implement an Unpaved E-Bike Pilot Program on select District Preserves to evaluate effects on District lands.
+- 1. Approve Class 1 and Class 2 e-bike access on limited improved trails at Ravenswood Open Space Preserve. - 2.
+Approve Class 1 and Class 2 e-bike access on limited improved trails at Rancho San Antonio Open Space Preserve. - 3.
+Approve one of the following: - a.
+Direct the General Manager to prepare for the implementation of Class 1 e-bike access on all District trails where bicycles are allowed. - i.
+Staff would return at a later date with appropriate environmental review for Board consideration and adoption of this option. - b.
+Affirm the prohibition of e-bikes on District trails except for specifically designated trails in recommendations 1 and 2 above. - c.
+Direct the General Manager to implement an Unpaved E-Bike Pilot Program on select District Preserves to evaluate the effects on District lands. - i.
+Staff would return at a later date with a recommended process and plan for carrying out an Unpaved E-Bike Pilot Program on District lands.